 How To Avoid The Department of Health and Human Services Scam

 The scammers could even chat with you live on Facebook Messenger, while you really think it is your friend who is trying to help you.
-Criminals could reach out to you not only through Facebook, but via Twitter or Instagram as well, but we have good news.
+Criminals could reach out to you not only through Facebook (sometimes claiming you’re the winner of the Facebook Lottery), but via Twitter or Instagram as well, but we have good news.
 If you don’t personally know the person contacting you, here is a tip:

 Watch the video below to see how you can easily identify if a profile is fake or not:

 However, you should also report the perpetrators of the DHHS financial program scam.

 How To Remove Your Personal Information From The Internet